zdravkov/kendo-docs/api/wrappers/jsp/window.md

 ### kendo:window-animation

 A collection of {Animation} objects, used to change default animations.
-A value of
+A value of false will disable all animations in the widget.

 More documentation is available at [kendo:window-animation](window/animation).